-There are a number of small problems being reported by people who have just installed macOS Big Sur onto their computers.
+There are a number of small problems being reported by people who have just installed the new macOS onto their computers.
 And even though these issues may be small and easy to fix, if you don’t know how to get everything working properly, you’ll be stuck and very annoyed.

-The problem that we will address in this article is how to fix the issue of a MacBook not recognizing your internal keyboard and trackpad after installing Big Sur. macOS Big Sur is a highly anticipated update for your MacBook, so you’ll want to iron out this bug, or any other you might be experiencing quickly.
+The problem that we will address in this article is MacBook not recognizing your internal keyboard and trackpad after installing macOS Big Sur, which is a highly anticipated update, so you’ll want to iron out this bug, or any other you might be experiencing quickly.

 Why Won’t My MacBook Recognize My Internal Keyboard and Trackpad?